Top 10 things to do in Fiji

 9. Dive into the deeper marine world

 Whether you're already a diver or want to learn, Fiji can show you an amazing time beneath the sea.
-You'll have the chance to see manta rays (seasonally), turtles and reef sharks in outstanding sites like Beqa Lagoon, Tavenui, Yasawa Islands, Kadavu and Bligh Water.
-Jean-Michel Cousteau, who has a dive resort at Savusavu on Vanua Levu, calls Fiji the 'soft coral capital of the world'.
+You'll have the chance to see manta rays (seasonally), turtles and reef sharks at outstanding dive sites in the Beqa Lagoon, Savusavu, Taveuni, Kadavu and the Suncoast (Bligh Water).
+Jean-Michel Cousteau, who has a dive resort in Savusavu on Vanua Levu, calls Fiji the 'soft coral capital of the world'.

 10. Volunteer to make your holiday more meaningful